Overview

 | Wi-Fi | Free throughout the hostel |

-Booking – The hostel is popular with families, hikers and school groups; advance booking is recommended, especially during the peak walking season (May‑September).
-Reservations can be made via the Discover Ireland page or directly with the hostel.
-Note that bookings for more than 10 people are not accepted.
+Booking – The hostel fills quickly during the peak walking season (May to September).
+Reservations can be made via the Discover Ireland page or directly with the property.
+Groups of more than 10 people need to arrange their stay directly with the hostel management.

 Seasonal Tips